danielfrg/danielfrg.com/README.md

 ## How to use

-`git clone git@github.com:danielfrg/danielfrg.github.io-source.git blog --recusive` to clone this repo and its submodules.
+`git clone git@github.com:danielfrg/danielfrg.github.io-source.git blog --recursive` to clone this repo and its submodules.

 Requires: